yalondg/visual-recognition-dedicated/tutorial-custom-classifier.md

 {:shortdesc: .shortdesc}
 {:screen: .screen}
 {:pre: .pre}
-{:tip: .tip}

 # Creating a custom classifier
 {: #custom-classifier}
-After you [get started](/docs/services/visual-recognition-dedicated/index.html) by classifying an image, you are ready to train and create a custom classifier.
+After you classify an image, you are ready to train and create a custom classifier.
 With a custom classifier, you can train the {{site.data.keyword.visualrecognitionshort}} Dedicated service to classify images to suit your business needs.
 {: shortdesc}

 ## Step 1: Log in, create the service, and get your credentials
 If you created your free instance of the {{site.data.keyword.visualrecognitionshort}} Dedicated service in "Getting started", use those credentials for this tutorial.
-If you haven't created a service, go back and run through those steps in the beginning of [Getting started](/docs/services/visual-recognition-dedicated/index.html).
+If you haven't created a service, go back and run through those steps in the beginning of [Getting started](index.html).

 ## Step 2: Creating a custom classifier
 The {{site.data.keyword.visualrecognitionshort}} Dedicated service can learn from example images you upload to create a new, multi-faceted classifier.
 Each example file is trained against the other files in that call, and positive examples are stored as classes.
 These classes are grouped to define a single classifier, but return their own scores.

-Negative example files are not stored as classes.
+**Note**: Negative example files are not stored as classes.
-{: tip}

 1. Download the [beagle.zip ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://watson-developer-cloud.github.io/doc-tutorial-downloads/visual-recognition/beagle.zip){:new_window}, [husky.zip ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://watson-developer-cloud.github.io/doc-tutorial-downloads/visual-recognition/husky.zip){:new_window}, [golden-retriever.zip ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://watson-developer-cloud.github.io/doc-tutorial-downloads/visual-recognition/golden-retriever.zip){:new_window}, and [cats.zip ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://watson-developer-cloud.github.io/doc-tutorial-downloads/visual-recognition/cats.zip){:new_window} example training files.
 2. Call the `POST /v3/classifiers` method with the following cURL command, which uploads the training data and creates the classifier "dogs":